hmohebbi/hmohebbi.github.io/index.md

 ![me](/resources/people/me.jpg){: style="float: right; margin: 10px 15px; width: 180px;"}

 <br>
-I'm a __Master__'s student in Artificial Intelligence at [Iran University of Science and Technology](http://www.iust.ac.ir).
+I'm a __Ph.D.__ candidate at the [Department of Cognitive Science and Artificial Intelligence](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/), co-advised by [Afra Alishahi](http://afra.alishahi.name/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me/).
-I'm happy to be supervised by [Mohammad Taher Pilehvar](https://pilehvar.github.io/).

-My main research interest is __Natural Language Processing__, with a particular interest in analyzing and interpreting neural language models.
+My main research interest lies in the area of Deep Learning in Natural Language Processing, with a particular interest in __analyzing and interpreting neural language models__.

+Previously, I completed my Master’s degree in Artificial Intelligence at [Iran University of Science and Technology](http://www.iust.ac.ir), where I focused mostly on interpretability and accelerating inference of pre-trained language models under the supervision of [Mohammad Taher Pilehvar](https://pilehvar.github.io/).

-Previously, I got my Bachelor's degree in Computer Engineering from [Ferdowsi University of Mashhad](https://en.um.ac.ir/).
+Before that, I got my Bachelor’s in Computer Engineering from [Ferdowsi University of Mashhad](https://en.um.ac.ir/).
 During that, I was working under the supervision of [Ahad Harati](http://a.harati.profcms.um.ac.ir/) as a team member of the [Nexus](http://nexus.um.ac.ir/) RoboCup Simulation Team.

 <br><br><br>

 ## <span style="color:#424242">News </span>
+* __Nov 2021__: Moving to the Netherlands to join the consortium project [InDeep: Interpreting Deep Learning Models for Text and Sound](https://interpretingdl.github.io/).
 * __Sep 2021__: 🎓 Successfully defended my Master's thesis titled "Interpretability and Transferability of Linguistic Knowledge in Pre-trained Language Models".
 * __Sep 2021__: 🥳 Two papers accepted to [EMNLP 2021](https://2021.emnlp.org/) (main conference and BlackboxNLP).
 * __Jun 2021__: Invited talk at Cambridge/Cardiff Workshop in Natural Language Processing.